-A Distributed Denial of Service (DDoS) attack is an attempt to network resources unavailable.
-DDoS mitigation assistance is provided by Fusix in 2 ways:
+A Distributed Denial of Service (DDoS) attack is an attempt to bring your IP network down.
+DDoS response is provided by Fusix in 3 ways:

-- Blackholing: traffic to the target of the attack IP address /32 is re-routed to a blackhole (null routing), which results in disregarding of all traffic to these IP addresses.
-This technique removes Customer’s IP port congestion, but the target of the attack gets isolated from the Internet.
-Customers can use our Team!works Customer Portal to initiate the black-holing; or request an immediate assistance by Fusix Network Operations Center.
+- Blackholing: all traffic going to the target of the attack (IP Address) is re-routed to a blackhole, thus removing congestion that was created by the attack.
+However, the target of the attack gets isolated from the Internet.
+You can use our Team!works Customer Portal to see your IP Addresses that receive most traffic and to initiate the blackholing yourself; or request the Fusix Network Operations Center to assist you.